NLI Online Certificate Programs

 If transferred to an upcoming section, participants will be required to meet all of the requirements in the new section to receive the course completion certificate and 2.4 CEUs.

-13. Whom should I contact if I still have questions?
+13. Whom should I contact if I am having issues accessing the course?